radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **PageTittle**: By default, RadSystems Studio uses the table name as the page name.
 This option allows you to customize the name that will appear in the page view.
 * **DisplayType**: You can select how the data is presented.
 Choose between a tabular or a grid format.
 * **EmptyRecordMessage**: Allows you to customize the message when there is no data in the table.

+### Subsection 02 - Default Query Configuration
+* **Join Tables**: Here you can specify your own SQL query or access a window that will help you with its construction.
+* **Where**: The option allows you to specify the SQL WHERE clause that allows you to retrieve a data set under a condition.
+* **Having**: The option allows you to specify the SQL HAVING clause that allows you to retrieve a data set under a SUM or MAX condition.
+* **Order By**: You can specify whether the query is sorted in ascending or descending order and the fields to which it applies.
+* **Record Limit**: It allows to specify the number of records to display per page block.